hlaredo/AI-gunshot-detection-system/I2S_SETUP.md

 ```bash
 aplay test.wav
 ```

+> **Important:** The I2S device requires **2 channels (stereo)** for recording, even though the INMP441 is a mono microphone.
+The detection software automatically converts stereo to mono for YAMNet processing.

 > **Note:** If `hw:1,0` doesn't work, check your device number with `arecord -l` and use the appropriate `hw:X,Y` value.